labanar/EventServe/README.md

 # [WIP] EventServe

-A C# Event Sourcing Framework with an EventStore implementation
+A C# Event Sourcing Framework with a EventStore and SqlStreamStore (MsSql) implementations

 TODO:
-- ~~Add an implementation for SqlStreamStore~~
 - Projection providers